posit-dev/posit-sdk-py/README.md

 ## Issues

-If you encounter any issues or have any questions, please open an issue on the [issue tracker](https://github.com/posit-dev/posit-sdk-py/issues).
-We appreciate your feedback and will do our best to address any problems.
+If you encounter any issues or have any questions, please [open an issue](https://github.com/posit-dev/posit-sdk-py/issues).
+We appreciate your feedback.

 ## License